CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

    See [pyenv Installation](https://github.com/pyenv/pyenv#installation) for various ways to install pyenv on various operating systems.

-   Or try these commands on Ubuntu:
+   Or try these commands on Ubuntu and skip step 2 below:

    ```bash
    git clone https://github.com/pyenv/pyenv.git ~/.pyenv